Vascularized Lymph Node Transfer Connecticut and Houston

 As a progressive condition, lymphedema requires immediate intervention to stave off more severe symptoms such as:

 - Tissue inflammation due to excessive lymph fluid.

 - Limbs doubling or tripling in size.

-Once Connecticut patients develop the first signs of lymphedema, the condition will advance unless treatment is initiated.
+Once Houston patients develop the first signs of lymphedema, the condition will advance unless treatment is initiated.

 Who Is At Risk for Lymphedema?

 Lymphedema is a condition that affects patients who have compromised lymph node function.
 Factors that increase a patient’s risk of lymphedema are: